Stuartlab-UCSC/cluster-db/README.md

 Or this to never allow any updates to the database:

 `export CLUSTERDB_UPDATABLE=0`

-Or leave it undefined if you want to control updatability from the command line.

 Now you're ready to put the app in development mode and start it up.